 Astrophysics is an observations-based science.
 Data is retrieved with international large observatories.
 The active involvement of Potsdam's institutions in some of the most powerful telescopes and detectors on Earth and in space secures in-house skills and sometimes implies privileged access to instruments for local scientists.
 Potsdam contributions include instrumentation projects for the Very Large Telescope (VLT) and for the future European Extremely Large Telescope (E-ELT) of the European Southern Observatory (ESO).
 Smaller telescopes in Potsdam are mainly used for educational purposes and for instrument testing.

-Technology and instrument development in Potsdam
+Technology and instrument development

 The institutions of the Astrophysics Network participate as scientific partners in many international instrumentation projects.
 They contribute with their expertise during all kinds of project phases, from concept studies through development, design and construction to implementation and operations.